strategicdata/pmhc-mds-spec/doc/data-model-and-specifications.rst

 outcome data is required at both Episode Start and Episode End, but may be more frequent if clinically indicated and agreed by the client.

+Measures will be the Kessler Psychological Distress Scale K5 and K10+ versions as well as the Strengths & Difficulties Questionnaires.

+Individual item scores will be required, final specifications for the individual measures will be released shortly.

 .. csv-table:: Outcome collection occasion record layout
    :file: record/collection-occasion.csv
    :header-rows: 1